CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/03machine_representation.md

 `x86` always uses a frame pointer. `x86_64` only uses it for variable size stack variables.
 GCC can mix both concept.

+## 3.11 Floating Point Code

+Floating point architecture refers to how CPU design and operations stores and processes floating point numbers.
+Most of the time they deal with IEEE standards for 32-bit and 64-bit floating point numbers.
+Functions can include,

+- storage and access
+- register use and practices
+- function argument conventions

+Floating point numbers are usually stored in dedicated registers speciallized for floating point numbers with seperate instructions to peform movement, comparison and arithmetic.

+SIMD: Single instruction Multiple DAta instructrions allow for efficient procesing of large chunks of data.
+Easy to chew to arithmetic operations on large swafts of data.

+AVX: Advanced Vertor Instructions.
+Allows for efficient CPU extensions to be used in order to deal with large operations.

+### 3.11.1 Floating Point Movement and Conversion Operations

+XMM registers are responsible for holding floating point data.
+Byte alignment is not strictly required but neccesary for optimization.
+Scalar movement instructions are used only for transporting between memory and  registers.
+Data is guranteed to be aligned when method is used.

+Intructions that can convert between representation levels are also available.
+Interleaving instructions also available for converting between Floating point standards.

+### 3.11.2 Floating Point Code in Procedures

+XMM registers can store and return floating point values from functions.
+A maximum of 8 arguments can be passed via registers with the rest to be passed using stack memory space.
+By default they are caller saved, but callee can overwrite the data.

+### 3.11.3 Floating Point Arithmetic Operations

+Unique instruction are used to implement simple arithmetic, with variations of these instructions available for single and double precision data.

+### 3.11.4 Defining and Using Floating Point Constants

+Intermediate values in floating point calculations require seperate memory allocation in the stack by the compiler.
+It must decide a place to store the value and use it when neccesary by the program.

+### 3.11.5 Using Bitwise Operations on Floating Point Code

+Bitwise operations act on XMM registers the same way as other registers, accross the entire register.
+They can also taget low order bytes to act upon with speciallized instructions.

+### 3.11.6 Floating Point Comparison Operations

+Comparison instructions exist for single and double precision floating point numbers.
+For all of them, the second argument must be inside an XMM register.
+Parity flag bit is set when NaN is the result of a floating point arithmetic operation.
+C defines a NaN result as a failure and it can be detected.
+NaN values can be checked for by trying all comparison methods, all would yield false.

+### 3.11.7 Observations on Floating Point Code

+Collection of registers for holding and operating on datas.
+There are more complexities than when dealing with integer data.
+C extensions exist in GCC that allow for easy parallizationg of processing scalar code.

+## 3.12 Summary

+A compiler may generate assembly from high level language.
+Looking into chapter 12 will show how to locate data for different purposes.
+There is a minimal distinction between data types in assembly.
+Gaps in C spec can generate correct C code but generate error-prone assembly code.
+One way to deal with problems of working with machine code is to generate bytecode for a virtual machine.